geordieek/config/README.md

 - Write more custom aliases and include them in their own .md or in here.
 - Write package manager script for easier package install on different systems.
+- Investigate GNU Stow for managing this repo

 #### Other misc info